Change of Company Name in the Philippines

 We can manage every step of the process, ensuring a smooth transition and complete compliance, so you can focus on leveraging your new brand identity.

-Company Name FAQs
+Change of Company Name FAQs

 A company name, as the cornerstone of the brand, is a (generic) designation that defines the business and creates a unique identity among other competitors in the light of public perception.
 In its technical aspect, it may be a corporate (legal) name, a trade (DBA) name, or both.